 A strong resume can help you to stand out among other job applicants.
 These tips can help you to highlight your specific traits and abilities clearly and concisely.
 Importantly, you want to describe your career accomplishments and the results that you achieved.

-• Include a summary of your qualifications below your objective using between three and ten bullet points.
+- Include a summary of your qualifications below your objective using three to five bullet points.

-• List your education in reverse chronological order and include the school(s) you attended, location, graduation date, and any professional qualifications that you hold.
+- List your education in reverse chronological order and include the school(s) you attended, your location, graduation date, and any professional qualifications you hold.

 Related Posts: